Crackzero/ObjectCatalog/README.md

 <!-- # UNDER CONSTRUCTION -->
 # Landmarks for Object-Based Visual Outdoor Localization Approaches of Automated Ground Vehicles

-This page contains several information for future outdoor object-based localization methods by using landmarks:
+This page contains relevant information for future outdoor object-based localization methods by using landmarks:

-* A mindmap as an overview of proposed attributes for object description, georeferencing for the creation of future datasets.
+* A mindmap as overview of proposed attributes for object description, georeferencing for the creation of future datasets.

 * An object catalog as table with object-classes, attributes and advice for object-based localization suitability.
 * * [Download complete object catalog in excel format](/ObjectCatalog.xlsx)